Sir Paulet St John, 1st Baronet: Life

 He was born the eldest son of Ellis St John (formerly Mews) of Farley Chamberlayne by his second wife Martha, the daughter and eventually heiress of Edward Goodyear of Dogmersfield Park, Dogmersfield, Hampshire.
 He was educated at Oriel College, Oxford (1722) and inherited his father's estates in 1729.
 He completed the building, started by his father, of the new house at Dogmersfield.

 He hunted and owned racehorses.
 In September 1733 whilst out hunting on a horse he later named Beware Chalk Pit he leaped into a chalk pit 25ft (7.6m) deep.
 Horse and rider survived unharmed and the following year Beware Chalk Pit won the Hunters Plate on Worthy Downs.
 A monument was erected to commemorate these events at Farley Mount.

-He was pricked High Sheriff of Hampshire for 1727–28, appointed woodward of the New Forest in 1764 and elected Mayor of Winchester for 1772–73.
+He was picked High Sheriff of Hampshire for 1727–28, appointed woodward of the New Forest in 1764 and elected Mayor of Winchester for 1772–73.
 He was also created a Baronet in 1772.

 He was returned to Parliament as the member for Winchester in 1734, sitting until 1741.
 He was elected to serve Hampshire from 1741 to 1747 and Winchester again from 1751 to 1754.